nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Consultations:

-* Carry on as normal entering notes in the old system and manually transfer these to target source supplier as part of the data re-entry process once you have gone live
+* Carry on as normal entering notes in the old system and manually transfer these to new principal clinical system (target) as part of the data re-entry process once you have gone live

 * Patient consultations details can be printed off and stored in a folder (separate folder for each day) for re-entry after Go Live